akasprak/akasprak-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a Research Physical Scientist in the Freshwater Ecology Branch of the U.S. Environmental Protection Agency's [Pacific Ecological Systems Division](https://www.epa.gov/aboutepa/about-pacific-ecological-systems-division-pesd) in Corvallis, Oregon.
+I also hold a Courtesy Faculty appointment in Oregon State University's [College of Earth, Ocean, and Atmospheric Sciences](https://ceoas.oregonstate.edu/).

 My research focuses on understanding physical and biological processes in river systems using field work, numerical modeling, and remote sensing techniques.
 In particular, I work to understand the patterns and status of physical habitat in aquatic systems nationwide using data from the EPA’s [National Aquatic Resource Surveys](https://www.epa.gov/national-aquatic-resource-surveys).